gridstack/gridstack.js/doc/README.md

 ### resize(event, el)

-called while the user is resizing an item
+called while grid item is being resized, for each new row/column value (not every pixel)

 ```js
 grid.on('resize', function(event: Event, el: GridItemHTMLElement) {